scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 1. Create a protocol GUI that admits as a parameter the ID of the EMPIAR dataset as well as a stopping criterion (in our case the number of movies to download).

    1.1.
-Specify that the protocol contain steps in parallel.
+Create a protocol specifying that contain steps in parallel.

    1.2.
 Define the parallel section.